zikatron/2026/_posts/2026-04-27-pushing-meta-cl-methods.md

 </div>

 At meta-test time, the encoder is fixed, and we reinitialise the MLP layers as we are learning classes not seen during training.
-This reinitialisation happens during meta-training as well: for every new episode in the outer loop, we reinitialise the MLP layers before starting the inner loop updates.
-This ensures the training setup closely matches the situation during meta-testing, where each class encountered is new and the network must learn from scratch using the meta-learned representation.
+This reinitialisation happens during meta-training as well: we reinitialise the MLP kayers before starting each new outer-loop episode.
+This ensures the training setup closely matches meta-testing conditions: where each class encountered is new and the network must learn from scratch using the meta-learned representation.

-When performing the meta-update, we actually back-propagate through the inner loop, which means using second-order derivatives to update the encoder <d-footnote> One can use a first-order approximation instead. </d-footnote>.
+When performing the meta-update, we back-propagate through the inner loop, requiring second-order derivatives to update the encoder <d-footnote> One can use a first-order approximation instead. </d-footnote>.
-Not only that, but the inner loop and the outer loop often require different learning rates.
-For OML, it is common to perform a hyperparameter search for the optimal inner-loop learning rate at meta-test time.
-OML is hypersensitive to the meta-test inner-loop learning rate.
-As Irie et al. <d-cite key ="irie_metalearning_2024"></d-cite> pointed out:
+Additionally, the inner loop and outer loop typically require different learning rates.
+For OML, practitioners commonly perform a hyperparameter search for the optimal inner-loop learning rate at meta-test time, as OML is highly sensitive to this value.
+Ironically, as Irie et al. <d-cite key ="irie_metalearning_2024"></d-cite> observed:

 > ... this is one of the
 characteristics of hand-crafted learning algorithms that we precisely aim to avoid using learned learning algorithms.

-Furthermore, the OML architecture typically uses a fixed number of output nodes, which implies we usually assume there will be a maximum set of classes to be continually learned.
+Furthermore, the OML architecture typically uses a fixed number of output nodes, which implies we assume there will be a maximum number of classes to be continually learned.

 ### GeMCL Algorithm
-Generative Meta-Continual Learning (GeMCL) <d-cite key="mohammadamin_banayeeanzade_generative_2021"></d-cite> makes use of a generative Bayesian classifier.
-It follows a similar approach to OML, in that we employ an encoder to meta-learn features; however, we model the distribution of each class.
+Generative Meta-Continual Learning (GeMCL) <d-cite key="mohammadamin_banayeeanzade_generative_2021"></d-cite> uses a generative Bayesian classifier.
+It follows a similar approach to OML, in that we employ an encoder to meta-learn features; however, GeMCL also models the distribution of each class.
 We assume each class, $$c$$, is modelled by a Gaussian distribution with mean $$\mu^c$$ and precision $$\lambda^c$$.
-The class Gaussians form a Gaussian Mixture Model (GMM).
+The class conditional Gaussians form a Gaussian Mixture Model (GMM).

-The mean $$\mu^c$$ is modelled by a Gaussian as well, for which we assume uninformative priors.
-The precision is modelled by a Gamma distribution, where $$\alpha$$ and $$\beta$$ serve as the priors for the Gamma distribution and are learnable parameters.
+The mean $$\mu^c$$ is also modelled by a Gaussian, for which we assume uninformative priors.
+The precision is modelled by a Gamma distribution parameterised by $$\alpha$$ (shape) and $$\beta$$ (scale) and serve as the priors for the Gamma distribution and are learnable parameters.

 The posterior distributions of the mean $$\mu^c$$  and the precision $$\lambda^c$$ take the form of a Normal-Gamma distribution.
 This allows us to calculate the posterior parameters using closed-form equations as we learn a class.
-The predictive distribution is a Student's t-distribution.
+The predictive distribution is a Student’s t-distribution.

 Figure 5 illustrates the GeMCL process.
 During an $$N$$-way-$$K$$-shot episode, the encoder receives the input and outputs the feature representation of that input.
 We then use Bayes' Theorem to obtain the posterior parameters of the class-specific distributions using the representation of the input and the prior.
 The posterior parameters then act as the prior for the next step.
 This process continues until we have iterated through the entire support set.